 Later on I tried to move on, this time I didn't have any expectations.
 To play a true romantic lead in someone else’s script seemed unreachable, so I settled for a recurring role, a backup dancer hoping a lead would someday open up.
 I tried to keep my distance each time we were together, hoping he would acknowledge all my efforts.

 I know now that at first I was so difficult to break in.
 I would come out so sweet and nice but later I'd be as cold and hard as stone.
 It was all my fault.
 So I decided to try, to really try, but I only watched you wonder whether you should hang onto me.
 I assumed accepting your instability was somehow the same, so I molded myself around it, tried to be more of what you needed.
 That's when I gave up pretending cliches don't apply to me.
-I was never going to be beautiful enough to make us beautiful together.
+"I was never going to be beautiful enough to make us beautiful together".

 It was then that I learned the difference between being an independent person and being a person who's accepting of loneliness.
 Coming into terms with who you are is like being accepting of your body.
 A person can spend decades chasing desirability, both in looks and in personality, but none of that matters if you're not looking to please anyone.
-It comes down to making a choice, whatever you don't decide others will decide it for you.
+It comes down to making a choice, whatever you don't decide others will decide for you.